Can Superconducting Cosmic Strings Piercing Seed Black Holes Generate Supermassive Black Holes in the Early Universe?: Discussion and final remarks

 We have proposed that superconducting cosmic strings, which may have been produced in large numbers at symmetry breaking phase transitions in the post-inflationary era, play an essential role in SMBH formation.
 Strings and black holes may form complex systems, introduced for the first time in \cite{Ary86}, in which long strings pierce the black hole, forming a stable general relativistic system.
 In the important case of the $U(1)$ Abelian-Higgs model, where only numerical solutions of the field equations can be obtained, this string$-$black hole system may be interpreted physically as representing a black hole with long-range string ``hair".
 This ``hair" can act as an energy source for the initial seed black hole, thus allowing a rapid but steady growth in rest mass.

-By assuming a simple phenomenological model of the superconducting string, we have estimated the energy transport to the black hole, via an electric current, and have obtained an estimate for the mass increase.
+Adopting a simple phenomenological model of the superconducting string, we have estimated the energy transport to the black hole, via an electric current, and have obtained an estimate for the mass increase.
 Even though the time variation of the mass is linear, a very rapid increase can be achieved due to the high rate of energy transfer from the cosmic string, if the current density is sufficiently high.
-As compared to the standard accretion-merger model for SMBH growth, the string-pierced black hole model naturally allows the formation of SMBH at epochs as early as 0.77 Gyr.
+As compared to the standard accretion-merger model for SMBH growth, the string-pierced black hole model naturally allows the formation of SMBH at epochs as early as 0.77 Gyr, assuming that the composite systems form in the very early Universe, and survives over this time period.

 The results obtained depend on the precise values of three dimensionless string model parameters $\left(\kappa , \beta, \gamma \right)$, that are related physically to the string tension, width and current density, respectively, which together control the energy transfer to the black hole.

-On the other hand, the existence of SMBH in the early Universe allows us to test the parameters of the string model, thus imposing a distinct (and new) set of constraints on the fundamental structure of the underlying field theory or string theory.
+Conversely, the existence of SMBH in the early Universe allows us to test the parameters of the string model, thus imposing a distinct (and new) set of constraints on the fundamental structure of the underlying field theory or string theory.

 From a cosmological point of view, we may assume that a large fraction of the mass of the strings formed during the inflationary/post-inflationary era ``disappeared" inside the SMBH through energy transfer to the primordial seed black holes.
 Such an effect, together with the gravitational or electromagnetic decay of string loops, may have significantly contributed to the drastic decrease in the number of strings in the present day Universe.

+The assumption that the string--black hole systems forms at, or soon after, the epoch of string formation, and survive to a redshift of $z \sim 6-7$, may reasonably be regarded as the weakest point of our analysis.
+However, we note that, from a phenomenological perspective, this assumption was made in order to allow us to perform concrete calculations, and is in no way fundamental.
+Specifically, assuming the formation of the string--black hole system at $t_s \sim 0$ gives a definite time interval of $\sim 900$ million years, which then allows the minimum necessary current that must delivered to the black hole (over that period) to be determined.